quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 4 years ago
 Mr. Richardson truly made the impossible happen!
 He was very thorough, patient, professional and knowledgeable about the process.
 He kept in constant contact with me from beginning to end.
 I am beyond grateful and thankful for being referred to Mr. Richardson!
 This has been an amazing experience!
 I called expected to be told no, but was able to go from contract to close in 20 days thanks to Mr. Richardson!
 I have the house I want with a great fixed rate!
-I couldn’t be happier!
+I couldn't be happier!

 
 1